Exclusive - Afghan peace team seeks Dubai meeting with Taliban figures

 The U.S.-backed process has not yet led to substantive talks about the future of Afghanistan, where more than 12 years after the Taliban government was toppled, Taliban-linked militants continue to clash with Afghan and foreign forces.

 Foreign troops are steadily departing Afghanistan ahead of a year-end deadline to wind down the international mission here.
-As Karzai refuses to sign a bilateral security deal that would permit U.S. forces to stay beyond 2014, it remains unclear whether any foreign troops will stay after this year.
+As Karzai refuses to sign a bilateral security deal that would permit U.S. forces to stay beyond 2014, it remains unclear whether any foreign troops will stay after this year to train local forces and go after al Qaeda.

-(Additional reporting by Mirwais Harooni in Kabul and Hameedullah Khan in Peshawar; Writing by Missy Ryan; Editing by Jon Boyle and Catherine Evans)
+U.S. officials believe a small number of al Qaeda militants remain in remote areas along Afghanistan's border with Pakistan.